-Though \vyzx was developed as a tool for reasoning about the \zxcalc, the sample principles can apply to any symmetric monoidal category, which can represent a broad range of mathematical structures, all of which can be visualized as graphs~\cite{Selinger2010}.
+Although \vyzx was developed for the \zxcalc, the same principles apply to any symmetric monoidal category, which can represent a broad range of mathematical structures, all of which can be visualized as graphs~\cite{Selinger2010}.